 Huggable Images Six Year Old

-At 45 pounds, and 48 inches tall, this six year old doll is very close to the size of Laine my daughter.
+At 45 pounds, and 48 inches tall, this six year old doll is very close to the size of my daughter Laine.

 I put the doll in the Extend2Fit in seat both rear and forward facing modes.
 At just one inch from the forward facing height limit (there is no overall height limit given rear facing), she had room to grow.